chrisburnell/chrisburnell.com/README.md

 [twitter](https://twitter.com/iamchrisburnell) or email—or open a new issue to report bugs or suggestions.

+While the source for my website is open source, it is not intended to be used as a template for your own website.
+By all means, copy and share what you like, but make sure it’s part of something you can call your own. :)

 ### Code of Conduct

 Please see the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).